o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 <!-- TODO: Why `fluent/fluent-bit` but on terraform we specify `fluent-bit` only? -->

-What's left of the `main.tf` is dedicated to the creation of Elasticsearch and Kibana minimalist deployments.
+What's left of the `main.tf` file is dedicated to the creation of the Elasticsearch and Kibana minimalist deployments.

 ```terraform
 resource "kubernetes_manifest" "all" {